chhd497-design/SacrileGium-Guitar-Project-under-CC-BY-NC-4-0/README.md

 GitHub: Open a PR / Discussion thread with photos of your build!
 Welcome to the **Sacrilegium Guitar Project (TT7)**!

-This is an open-source, community-driven electric guitar body design[cite: 1, 2].
+This is an open-source, community-driven electric guitar body design.
 The goal of this project is to blend an aggressive, ergonomic double-cut body silhouette with the lightweight balance of a headless guitar—completely eliminating the classic *neck dive*.

 > **📜 License:** [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)
 > Free for personal, educational, and non-commercial DIY projects.
 Feel free to modify, fork, and cut your own!